pernillamoreno/speedometer_project/README.md

 # speedometer_project
 Teamwork project.

-A client server speedometer whit battery level and temperature range.
+A client-server speedometer with battery level and temperature range.
-Communicating using TCP/IP & CAN protocols.
-We whre ha team of 4 and collaborated on this project.
+Communication using TCP/IP &amp; CAN protocols.
+We were a team of 4 people and collaborated on this project.
-My main files i work on besides the overall project, was Cmakefile and server gui.
+The files I worked on, in addition to the overall project that the whole team collaborated on, were CMakefile and server gui.

 Click and se how the speedometer works.